kwaledesign/Coding-Standards/README.md

 each module should be designed to exist as a stand-alone compoenent, it should not have any dependancies to its container, and it should be able to be relocated on the page without breaking[1].
-* an independant entity (building block of page/application)
-* can be simple or compound (containing another block or multiple blocks)
+* An independant entity that can be simple or compound (containing another block or multiple blocks)
-* Must be independant from siblings, children, and parents
+* Must remain independant from siblings, children, and parents allowing for arbitrarily placement on the page.
-* May be arbitrarily placed on the page due to its modularity
 * Block name must be unique to project - only instances of same block can have same name.
 * Re-using a block also means re-using its behavior.
-To use the same block with differing behavior requiers a modifier.
+To use the same block with differing behavior requiers a modifier or a submodule.
-* Never use html elements within css selectors - selectors must be context free
-* never use cascading selectors for multiple blocks - selectors must be context free.
+* Never use HTML elements within css selectors or cascading selectors for multiple blocks - selectors must be context free.
 * Block names must be consistient accross all programming languages necessary to impliment its view and functionality (same block name for CSS and JS)
 * Avoid CSS ID seletors - blocks must remain-nonunique, able to appear multiple times on the page.
-* JS - use data-attributes - blocks with similar behavior can be unequivically detected to apply the requiered dynamic behavior.
+* JS - use data-attributes - blocks with similar behavior can be unequivically detected to apply the requiered dynamic behavior.[2]
-[2]
 * Module styles are indicated with the 'm-' prefix.
 Module styles should not declare any explicit size constraints, allowing the module to scale to it's parent container.
 When needed, explicit constraints may be applied to a module via layout style.
-Example:
-    .m-current-events {...}

 #### Element